stefanoborini/book-the-software-company/reorganise.md

 # Notes to expand

 # The phases of development and needs of developers
-- boilerplate stuff should come at no cost (e.g. linting, testing setup etc).
-Must be there
 - train team on our internal tools

 # On projects